Most Americans still need cars to get practically everywhere. But one new project is aiming to change that.

 A real estate development in Tempe, Arizona, is touting itself as “the first car-free neighborhood built from scratch in the U.S.”

-The development, called Culdesac Tempe, broke ground in 2019 and appears to be chugging along, with the first batch of apartments close to being finished, according to its official blog.
-Once the first residents arrive, they will be banned from bringing their own cars (or, at least, from parking them onsite or in the surrounding area).
+The development, called Culdesac Tempe, broke ground in 2019 and welcomed its first residents this spring.
+All residents are banned from bringing their own cars — or, at least, from parking them onsite or in the surrounding area.

-The community will still make ample use of cars but in the form of rideshares via Lyft and car sharing via Envoy, a community-based electric car-sharing service and platform.
+The community still makes ample use of cars but in the form of rideshares via Lyft and car sharing via Envoy, a community-based electric car-sharing service and platform.
 Both companies are official partners of the project.

-However, personal cars will not be allowed, which means that Culdesac Tempe will not have to devote any space to parking, creating “ample open space for a large dog park and pool.”
+However, personal cars are not allowed, which means that Culdesac Tempe does not have to devote any space to parking, creating "ample open space for a large dog park and pool."

 The idea of the 15-minute city — an urban area where residents can reach all of their daily needs, such as stores, work, school, and cultural sites, within 15 minutes by bike, on foot, or personal mobility devices — has been gaining popularity recently.
 Tempe Culdesac is claiming to be three times as good as that ideal, calling itself a “five-minute city.”